cant0r/AdventOfCode/README.md

 These are my attempts on Advent Of Code throughout the years.
 None of them were completed so far due to _stuff_ :^).

 For all the attempted years, I have tried to setup some small "challenges" up for me like running the various challenges on resource constrained platforms.
-These artificial difficulties can be seen below in the table:
+Some of these artificial difficulties can be seen below in the table:

 | Year | Targeted Language(s) | System | `fastfetch` | `cpufetch` |